joeitu/thesis_report/src/01_context.md

 A Pod (Personal Online Datastore) is where Solid users store their data online.
 Like a Unix filesystem, the WAC (Web Access Control) controls who can read, write or delete files stored in a Pod.
 Each of these permissions is defined in `.acl` "Access Control List" files, hosted on the Pod itself[^solid-wikip].

 WebIDs are the standardization of a universal identifier used for authentification.
-More than replacing the traditional username, it is a full URI that, once dereferenced, can give more information on the end user.
+More than replacing the traditional username, it is a fullUniform Resource Identifier ( URI ) that, once dereferenced, can give more information on the end-user.
 It usually has the form of:

 ```
 https://my-webid-host.net/my-username/profile/card#me